jardimdanificado/urb/rap/README.md

 - perl 5.14 or newer
 - bash, sed, xxd etc...

-any decent linux system will already have that bundled in;
+any decent linux system will already have all that bundled in;

 ## compiling